jhuckaby/logalert/README.md

 C:\Users\MyUser\LogAlert\
 ```

 Place the EXE into your newly-created folder, and double-click it.
 On first launch a sample configuration JSON file is created for you, which will be saved into the same folder with filename `config.json`.
-You will need a text editor to edit the file, such as NOTEPAD.EXE.
+You will need a text editor to edit the file, such as `NOTEPAD.EXE`.
 Right-click on the JSON file to "Open With" the editor application of your choice.

 To set LogAlert to automatically startup on boot, see [this guide](https://www.lifewire.com/add-startup-programs-on-windows-10-4801897).